 Appeals concerning decisions taken by an ExCB shall be first addressed in accordance with the appeal procedures of that ExCB.

-Where the appellant is not satisfied with the outcome of the appeal process of the ExCB or for disputes regarding a decision of the ExMC, the IECEx Executive and Chairman shall attempt to resolve the issue, however if this is not possible then a formal Appeal may be made be lodged in accordance with IEC CA 01.
+Where the appellant is not satisfied with the outcome of the appeal process of the ExCB or for disputes regarding a decision of the ExMC, the IECEx Executive and Chairman shall attempt to resolve the issue, however if this is not possible then a formal Appeal may be lodged in accordance with IEC CA 01.

+IEC CA 01 Annex A, B and C

+The requirements of Annex A, Annex B and Annex C of IEC CA 01 applies.